John Gaston Grant

 John Gaston Grant (January 1, 1858 – June 21, 1923) was an American politician who served in the U.S. House of Representatives.

 John Gaston Grant was born January 1, 1858, in a log cabin in Edneyville Township, Henderson County, North Carolina.
 He was the fifth child of William Colin and Sarah Elizabeth (Freeman) Grant, of Henderson County, North Carolina.
 He was self-educated and a lifelong "Radical" or Republican.
 He was called "Cornbread John" by local Democratic-leaning newspaper, The French Broad Hustler.
 He married Zsa Zura Edney on March 30, 1876, in Henderson County, North Carolina.

 Grant was a Member of the North Carolina House of Representatives in 1889, but declined a renomination.
 He was the sheriff of Henderson County 1892–1896 and refused a renomination in 1896.
 He was elected as a Republican to the Sixty-first Congress (March 4, 1909 – March 3, 1911).
 He was an unsuccessful candidate for reelection in 1910 to the Sixty-second Congress after which he resumed agricultural pursuits.

-Grant died in Hendersonville, North Carolina on June 21, 1923, and is interred in Oakdale Cemetery.
+Grant died in Hendersonville, North Carolina, on June 21, 1923.